smartdevicelink/sdl_evolution/proposals/NNNN-align-VideoStreamingParameter-with-capability.md

 We should take the same approach, i.e. taking lower preferred FPS value for Java Suite library too, but during the code review, we found that the same approach should be taken for some other parameters as well.

-This proposal addresses how developer's settings should be aligned with `VideoStreamingCapability`.
+This proposal addresses how developers' settings should be aligned with `VideoStreamingCapability`.

 ## Proposed solution

-As mentioned in Motivation section, we should take lower value approach for relevant video streaming settings if the value specified by developer is higher than capabilities' value.
+As mentioned in Motivation section, we should take lower value approach for relevant video streaming settings if the value specified by the developer is higher than the capabilities' value.

 ### Detailed design for iOS library

-iOS library takes `customVideoEncoderSettings`, but values relevant to VideoStreamingCapability are `AverageBitRate` and `ExpectedFrameRate`.
+iOS library takes `customVideoEncoderSettings`, but values relevant to `VideoStreamingCapability` are `AverageBitRate` and `ExpectedFrameRate`.

 Those values should be aligned as follows: